 Advance Intellectual Diversity

-The second mission relates specifically to the University of Wisconsin.
-It is to advance intellectual diversity at the University by taking ideas seriously that we believe have not always enjoyed sufficient respect on campus.
+The second mission seeks to advance intellectual diversity at the University of Wisconsin–Madison by encouraging wide-ranging civil discourse and taking ideas seriously that we believe are not afforded sufficient consideration on campus.
 Such ideas include the various strands of conservative political thought and libertarian thought, in addition to thought addressing religious liberty, foreign policy, and the role of the military in American society and on campus.
-At the same time, our belief in the pedagogical benefits of intellectual diversity means that we also support critical challenges to the assumptions underlying these ideas.
 We aspire to be a model of intellectual diversity in action for the University of Wisconsin–Madison.